murkl/arch-os/docs/README.md

 ## What you get

-- Minimal Arch Linux base, GNOME desktop optional — full or slim
+- Minimal Arch Linux base, GNOME desktop optional (full or slim)
 - LUKS2 disk encryption, btrfs or ext4
 - Btrfs snapshots (Snapper), taken before every package transaction
 - Secure Boot with your own keys and a signed unified kernel image, re-signed on